Prethermalization and transient dynamics of the Multi-Channel Kondo systems under generic quantum quenches: Insights form Large-$N$ Schwinger-Keldysh approach: Numerical results Analysis

-\subsection{Spectral functions}
+\subsubsection{Spectral functions}

-As the first quantity to see the effects of the quench, we consider spectral functions.
 From the spectral functions, we can obtain the effective temperature and the thermalization time under the quench.
-Since there are not many qualitative differences in the evolutions of the spectral function itself between the cases with different initial temperatures, we show the evolutions of the spectral functions for the initial temperature $T_0=0.4T_K$ case with the largest $J_1(=15)$ and smallest $J_1(=6)$ values in Fig.~\ref{fig:EvolutionOfSpectralFunctionsT004Case} only.
-For the numerical result of sum rules as sanity checks, please see Appendix.~\ref{Appendix:SanityCheck}.
+Since there are not many qualitative differences in the evolutions of the spectral function itself between the cases with different initial temperatures, we show the evolutions of the spectral functions for the initial temperature $T_0=0.4T_K$ case only with the largest $J_1(=15)$ and smallest $J_1(=6)$ values in Fig.~\ref{fig:EvolutionOfSpectralFunctionsT004Case}.

 Since the initial temperature is lower than the Kondo temperature $T_K$, the spectral function $A_f(\mathcal{T},\omega_r)$ with $\mathcal{T}=-5.2$ (Fig.~\ref{fig:EvolutionOfSpectralFunctionsT004Case} (a)) shows a sharp Kondo peak.
-In $J_1=6$ case, the spectral function $A_f(\mathcal{T},\omega_r)$ shows an oscillating pattern during the evolution.
-Even when $\mathcal{T}=7.8$ (Fig.~\ref{fig:EvolutionOfSpectralFunctionsT004Case} (f)), it still shows a small oscillating near the peak.
-It is checked that the oscillating pattern disappears at later time around $\mathcal{T}\approx 15$.
-However, there is no such oscillating pattern appears in the $A_f(\mathcal{T},\omega_r)$ for $J_1=15$ case.
+In the $J_1=6$ case, the spectral function $A_f(\mathcal{T},\omega_r)$ shows an oscillating pattern during the evolution.
+Even when $\mathcal{T}=7.8$ (Fig.~\ref{fig:EvolutionOfSpectralFunctionsT004Case} (d)), it still shows a small oscillating near the peak.
+It is checked that the oscillating pattern disappears at a later time around $\mathcal{T}\approx 15$.
+However, there is no such oscillating pattern that appears in the $A_f(\mathcal{T},\omega_r)$ for $J_1=15$ case.
 In every cases, the center of the $A_f(\mathcal{T},\omega_r)$ and $A_\phi(\mathcal{T},\omega_r)$ are moved.
 This is due to the time-dependent self-energy correction.
-However the change of the center or chemical potential does not affect the physical observable quantities as discussed in Sec.~\ref{sec:U1symmetry}.
+However the change of the center or chemical potential does not affect the physically observable quantities based on the argument given in Appendix~\ref{app:U1symmetry}.